Human Resources KPIs: An In-depth Explanation with Metrics & Examples

 So in business, if you don’t measure your HR performance, how will you know how successful you are?
 To measure success, you need performance indicators.

-In this blog, we will dive into the nitty-gritty of KPIs in HR.
+In this blog, we will dive into the nitty-gritty of KPIs in HR, which you can also explore in-depth in our HR Metrics & Dashboarding Certificate Program.
 We will discuss what they are, how you can use them, and provide a framework for creating them yourself!

 What are HR KPIs?